 From the component matrices $\U$ and $\V$, one can obtain soft clustering of the data with additional interpretability of the components, compared to the SVD results \cite{lee1999learning}.
 NMF became a standard analysis tool across many application areas, such as topic modeling and text mining \cite{chen2019experimental,vendrow2021guided}, image processing \cite{lee1999learning}, hyperspectral unmixing \cite{huang2019spectral,feng2022hyperspectral}, genomics \cite{shao2017robust}, and others.
 It is amenable to numerous extensions, such as, incorporating semi-supervision \cite{lee2009semi}, tree-like hierarchy of the clusters \cite{grotheer-etal-2020-covid,kuang2013fast}, or additional information about the domain \cite{vendrow2021guided, gillis2008nonnegative}.

-The problem \eqref{eq:nmf} is in general NP-hard \cite{nmf_np_hard} to solve and it never possesses a unique solution.
-Despite these challenges, several iterative algorithms have been developed to solve the NMF problem, including multiplicative updates (MU), alternating least squares (ALS), alternating nonnegative least squares (ANLS), and hierarchical alternating least squares (HALS).
-See \cite[Section~3]{whyandhow} for a discussion of these methods.
+The problem \eqref{eq:nmf} is in general NP-hard \cite{nmf_np_hard} to solve and does not possess a unique solution.
+However, under additional conditions, the uniqueness up to scaling and permutation holds; see, e.g., \cite[Chapter~4]{gillisbook}.
+Further, several iterative algorithms have been developed to solve the NMF problem, including multiplicative updates (MU), alternating least squares (ALS), alternating nonnegative least squares (ANLS), and hierarchical alternating least squares (HALS).
+See \cite[Chapter~8]{gillisbook} for a discussion of these methods.